software-patterns/retrospection-2019/README.md

 on what we wish were true or what we want to feel, but on what's actually true; what we actually feel.

-(Why  last twelve years, specifically?
+(Why the last twelve years, specifically?
 I dunno, 2007 seems like a turning point of sorts.
 Facebook, the iPhone, jQuery... all of this stuff was taking off.
 And it was a memorable year for me personally.)